MicrosoftDocs/azure-devops-docs/docs/integrate/concepts/integration-bestpractices.md

 * Keep the number of revisions to a minimum to avoid revision limits.

 > [!NOTE]
 > A work item revision limit of 10,000 is in effect for updates made through the REST API for Azure DevOps Services.
-This limit restrict updates from the REST API, however, updates from the web portal are not affected.
+This limit restricts updates from the REST API, however, updates from the web portal are not affected.

 ## Optimize queries